Family Pathways Framework

 Family Development Services (FDS)

-The Family Resource Center Association’s family support model centers on families establishing a goal-setting partnership with a trained Family Development worker using a strengths-based family-centered approach toward improved family health and well-being.
-Family Development Services, a research-informed approach, recognizes all families have strengths on which to build, supports families in recognizing and exercising their power, and promotes access to resources available in their communities.
+A part of the Family Pathways Framework is called Family Development Services in which families establish a goal-setting partnership with a trained Family Development worker using a strengths-based family-centered approach toward improved family health and well-being.
+Family Development Services is a research-informed approach that recognizes all families have strengths on which to build, supports families in recognizing and exercising their power, and promotes access to resources available in their communities.

 Community-specific programs, services, and referrals complement the one-on-one work of Family Development workers.
 For example, parenting programs, home visiting programs, and parent support groups promote positive parenting skills, build informal support systems, and prevent child maltreatment.
 Financial literacy courses support families in managing and strengthening their family finances.
 These programs use curricula that have shown strong evidence of success with families over time.